zer2/Fantasy-Basketball--in-progress-/readme.md

 \frac{1}{2}\left[9 + \frac{2}{\sqrt{23 \pi}} * \sum_c Z_{p,c} \right]
 $$

 It is clear that the expected number of category victories is directly proportional to the sum of the unchosen player's Z-scores.
-This tells us that under the aforementioned assumptions, the higher a player's total Z-score is, the better they are for *Rotisserie*
+This tells us that under the aforementioned assumptions, the higher a player's total Z-score is, the better they are for Rotisserie

 ## 3. Modifying assumptions for Head-to-Head

-*Head-to-Head: Each Category* is deceptively similar to *Rotisserie*, in the sense that winning one category against one opponent is worth one point.
-The main difference between the two formats is that head-to-head matchups occur over a single week, rather than over an entire season.
+"Head-to-Head: Each Category" is deceptively similar to Rotisserie, in the sense that winning one category against one opponent is worth one point.
+Yes, head-to-head matchups are one at a time rather than simultaneous, but that doesn't matter when the goal is just to do as well as possible against every opponent.
+The main substantive difference between the two formats is that head-to-head matchups occur over a single week, rather than over an entire season.
 This is important because it means that players don't necessarily perform at their season-long averages for any given matchup.
 Instead, their performance for a matchup is somewhat random, depending on how they happen to perform that week.

-For *Rotisserie*, we handled uncertainty about which other players would be chosen by assuming they were chosen randomly.
+For Rotisserie, we handled uncertainty about which other players would be chosen by assuming they were chosen randomly.
 Extending this for head-to-head, we need to assume we are not only choosing players randomly, but also their performances for a given week.
 Below, see how metrics for blocks change when sampled in this way

 https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/ab41db2a-99f2-45b1-8c05-d755c014b30f